dlvlj/form-generator-vue/README.md

             * col - **"generated-form__body__row__col**
             * col - **"col-`<field-config.model>`"** (dynamic class, to precisely identify col in wich component is rendered).
     * footer - **"generated-form__footer"**

+#### Scroll to invalid field
+***
+form-generator-vue automatically scrolls to view the first invalid field it encounters and focus on it.
+A scenario might happen where error is assigned to the field through network response, in that case explicit call can be made to the scroll function inside the form-generator-vue context. **scrollToComponent** function can be trigerred using the form context exposed to the parent component. pass **ref** of the component you want to scroll to view. **ref = <field-config.model>**